 Stage 1 of the

-This stage consists of one component of your Klein compiler and three auxiliary programs.
+This stage consists of one component of your Flair compiler and three auxiliary programs.

-Write a scanner for Klein.A scanner is a function or object that takes as input a string or sequence of characters and produces as output a sequence of Klein tokens.
+Write a scanner for Flair.A scanner is a function or object that takes as input a string or sequence of characters and produces as output a sequence of Flair tokens.

-Write a program that uses your scanner to produce a listing of all the tokens in a valid Klein program.Display one token per line.
+Write a program that uses your scanner to produce a listing of all the tokens in a valid Flair program.Display one token per line.
 For tokens with semantic content, such as an identifier or a number, display the content, too.
-For test program print-one.kln, it might generate:
+For test program print-one.flr, it might generate something like this:

-Create an executable or a Unix command-line script named kleins that takes the name of a Klein program as an argument and runs your token-listing program on it.This will be the first in a series of tools that makes up the command-line suite of your Klein compiler.
+Create an executable or a Unix command-line script named flairs that takes the name of a Flair program as an argument and runs your token-listing program on it.For example:

 Submit only one copy of each assignment per team, both electronically and on paper.
 The team captain or a designated team member can be responsible for the submission.